 School of Graduate Studies Final Oral Examination

 A Final Oral Examination Committee will conduct the Final Oral Examination (FOE).
-Departmental policy is that the committee must include six voting members.
-The examination committee must include no more than three members of the Supervisory Committee (including the supervisor/co-supervisor) and at least three examiners who have not been closely involved in the supervision of the thesis.
+The departmental recommendation is that the committee include six voting members.
+The examination committee may include no more than three members of the Supervisory Committee (including the supervisor/co-supervisor) and at least three examiners who have not been closely involved in the supervision of the thesis.
 Eligible for inclusion in the latter group are the external appraiser (in person or by audio connection), members of the geography graduate faculty who have not read the thesis, and members of the graduate faculty of other departments, centres, or institutes of the University who have not read the thesis.
 A quorum is four voting members (including at least one member of the supervisory committee and two external examiners).
 The School of Graduate Studies must approve the composition of the FOE committee.

 The School of Graduate Studies, on the recommendation of the Associate Chair, Graduate, appoints the external appraiser.
 The external appraiser must: